Vtiger Sales Insights

 Deal Journeys

-To get a comparison of the number of journey tasks in your pipeline and the actual number of journey tasks completed, you can view the Deal Journeys chart.
+To compare the number of journey tasks in your pipeline and the actual number of journey tasks completed, you can view the Deal Journeys chart.
 The chart depicts the progress of sales teams in task completion.

 Hovering on the chart gives the count of deals and the task progression percentage for those deals.